Table of Contents

 Mega mapping service

-The following diagram shows the position of spatial mapping in the entire Mega workflow:
+The following shows the position of spatial mapping in the entire Mega workflow:

 flowchart LR